Ramkarthik/kramkarthik.com/src/content/notes/dynamo.md

 - *Recovery from permanent failures* - Anti-entropy using Merkle trees - Synchronizes divergent replicas in the background
 - *Membership and failure detection* - Gossip-based membership protocol - Preserves symmetry and avoids central ownership

-## System interface
+### System interface

 - `get(key)`- Returns a single object or a list of objects with conflicting versions along with a context.
 - `put(key, context, object)` - Uses the key to identify where the replicas should be placed and writes the replicas to the disk.

 Dynamo uses MD5 hash on the key, which is used to determine the storage nodes responsible for serving the key.

-## Partitioning algorithm
+### Partitioning algorithm

 Dynamo uses a variant of consistent hashing.
-The basic consistent hasing has two main problems: 1.
-Non uniform distribution, and 2.
-Non heterogeneity (doesn't consider the capacity of individual nodes).
+The basic consistent hasing has two main problems:
+1. Non uniform distribution
+2. Non heterogeneity (doesn't consider the capacity of individual nodes)

 In this variant, instead of mapping a node to a single point in the circle, each node is mapped to multiple points.